Basement Conversion Cost

 This type of conversion is expensive, but once you have made good use of all the useful interior space including the loft, if you do not have space around the house to extend further, it's really the only option, other than moving to a larger house!

 The one thing that almost everyone wants is more space, and converting the cellar into a basement storey beneath the existing property can be a good option.
-However, it is so expensive you may not get a full return on your investment, unless you live in London or other areas where property prices and space are extremely expensive.
+However, it is so expensive that you may not get a full return on your investment unless you live in London or other areas where property prices and space are extremely high.

-Basements are also created as part of new build properties, but this article is primarily concerned with renovating an existing basement or cellar to create additional living space, or even creating a new basement in an existing home and potentially extending outside the existing property boundary, into the garden.
+Basements are also created as part of newly built properties, but this article is primarily concerned with renovating an existing basement or cellar to create additional living space or even creating a new basement in an existing home and potentially extending outside the existing property boundary, into the garden.

 Get started by filling in the easy form then let us get to work finding the perfect tradesman for your basement conversion project.
-You will receive up to three quotes from our recommended tradesmen then you can choose the right tradesman for the job with help from our member's previous feedback and comments.
+You will receive up to three quotes from our local tradespeople.
+You can then choose the tradesperson for the job — with help from our members' previous feedback and comments.

 Basement Conversion Prices